Chart Color Schemes

 Croydon Hills - Warranwood has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 13 projects likely impacting the region.
-Notable projects include Holloway Road Upgrade and Reconstruction Works, Hughes Park Pavilion Redevelopment, Jumping Creek Revitalisation works at Warranwood, and Maroondah Planning Scheme.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects that may impact the area.
+Notable ones include Holloway Road Upgrade and Reconstruction Works, Hughes Park Pavilion Redevelopment, Jumping Creek Revitalisation works at Warranwood, and Maroondah Planning Scheme.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.